Demand and Welfare Analysis in Discrete Choice Models with Social Interactions: INTRODUCTION

-Nonetheless, under a standard, linear-index specification of demand, one can calculate distribution-free bounds on average welfare, based solely on choice probability functions.
-The width of the bounds increases with (i) the extent of net social spillover, i.e. how much the (belief about) average neighborhood choice affects individual choice probabilities, and (ii) the difference in average peer-choice corresponding to realized equilibria before and after the price-change.
-The index structure, which has been universally used in the empirical literature on social interactions (c.f.
-Brock and Durlauf, 2001a, 2007), leads to dimension reduction that plays an important role in identifying spillover effects.
+Nonetheless, under a standard, linear-index specification of utilities, one can calculate distribution-free bounds on average welfare, based solely on choice probability functions.
+The width of the bounds increases with (i) the extent of net social spillover, i.e. how much the (belief about) average neighborhood choice affects individual choice probabilities, and (ii) the difference in average peer-choice corresponding to realized equilibria before and after the price change.
+The index structure, which has been universal in the empirical literature on social interactions, leads to dimension reduction that helps identify spillovers effects.
 We therefore continue to use the index structure as it simplifies our expressions, and comes \textquotedblleft for free\textquotedblright, because social spillovers cannot in general be identified without such structure anyway.
 Under stronger and untestable restrictions on the nature of spillover, our bounds can shrink to a singleton, implying point-identification of welfare.
 Two such restrictions are (a) the effects of an increase in average peer-choice on individual utilities from buying and not buying are exactly equal in magnitude and opposite in sign, or (b) the effect of aggregate choice on either the purchase utility or the non-purchase utility is zero.

+A separate identification problem arises when there are, in addition to social interaction, unobserved group-effects that are potentially correlated with observed individual covariates.
+We address this problem through a novel latent factor structure on the relevant variables, and developing a method of asymptotic analysis where the dimension of parameters, i.e. the group-effects whose magnitude may be unbounded, increases as the number of groups increase.